filiptrplan/prev25-syntax-highlighting/README.md

 The TextMate grammar is located in the `textmate` folder.
 It provides syntax highlighting for VSCode and other editors that support TextMate grammars.

+To use with VSCode it is recommended to install the extension from the `.vsix` file in the releases.